Like it or lump it

 - To make something into a lump (18th century)

-- To classify various things as a group, i.e. lump them together (17th century)
+- To classify various things as a group, that is, lump them together (17th century)

 - To slouch along lazily (17th century)